2024 NBA2K25 Summer League

 Commissioner Adam Silver breaks down state of NBA at Summer League in Las Vegas

-NBA Commissioner Adam Silver broke down the state of the league following Tuesday’s Board of Governors meeting.
+NBA Commissioner Adam Silver addresses the media following a Board of Governors meeting in Las Vegas.

 LAS VEGAS – NBA commissioner Adam Silver brought the seasonal look Tuesday so appropriate to the NBA 2K25 Summer League and its 109 degree temperatures – no tie, open collar under his charcoal gray business suit.